 The Governance and Nominating Committee's charter is available on the Company's website, www.trimascorp.com, in the Corporate Governance subsection of the Investors page.
-The Governance and Nominating Committee last updated its charter on November 5, 2015.

 Compensation Committee Interlocks and Insider Participation.
 No member of the Compensation Committee is or was previously an employee of the Company.
 Ms. Gougarty and Messrs.
 Gabrys, Miller, Parker, Stanage, Tredwell and Valenti are the current members of the Company's Compensation Committee.